 Secondhand Effects of E-Hookah Aerosol

 In the United States, exposure to secondhand smoke accounts for greater than 35,000 deaths annually from cardiovascular disease in never-smokers.
 Electronic (e-) hookahs are a new category of vaping devices gaining popularity among youth.
 While more is known on the acute effects of active hookah smoking and the literature is emerging on active e-hookah vaping, virtually nothing is known about the acute cardiovascular effects of secondhand exposure to e-hookah aerosol.
 The study aims to examine the acute effects of secondhand exposure of e-hookah aerosol on endothelial and vascular function.
-Eligible volunteers will be invited to participate in a total of 2 study visits (2-4 hours each): exposure to e-hookah aerosol delivered by a hookah smoking/vaping machine, and for comparison, before and after clean air.
+Eligible volunteers will be invited to participate in a total of 3 study visits (2-3 hours each): e-hookah aerosol exposure, charcoal-heated hookah smoke exposure (both delivered by a hookah smoking/vaping machine) and smoke-free room air.
 Non-invasive blood pressure and blood flow measurements will be taken before and after the exposure sessions.

 - Never a smoker: do not use any tobacco products or nicotine delivery systems, including cigarettes, cigars (traditional and filtered), cigarillos, hookah, smokeless tobacco (i.e., loose snus, moist snuff, dip, spit, or chewing tobacco), pipe tobacco, snus pouches, dissolvable tobacco or vaping.